Adaora Udoji

-Adaora Udoji (born December 30, 1967) is a media innovator, producer and investor who produces content at the intersection of emerging technologies such as virtual reality (VR), augmented reality (AR), and artificial intelligence (AI).
+Adaora Udoji (born December 30, 1967) is an American journalist and producer.
+She has worked in virtual reality (VR), augmented reality (AR), and artificial intelligence (AI).
 She is an adviser to VR-AR Association-NYC Chapter, an adjunct professor at NYU's Interactive Telecommunications Program at the Tisch School of the Arts, and an occasional investor.

 Previously, she was Chief Storyteller at Rothenberg Ventures and interim president of the media-tech startup News Deeply, which Time magazine calls, "the future of news".
 She has also served as a board-member of the Montclair Film Festival and the Women's Advisory Board at NBCUniversal.
 She was also a Woodrow Wilson fellow and subsequently founded the Boshia Group, a network of content and operational strategists, producers and storytellers.

 She is among a small group of journalists who have worked in network and cable news, as well as public radio.
 She is also on the list of 20 Black Angels Worth Knowing For Minority Startups.